navinkumarpurbey/PROJECT-MANAGEMENT-/README.md

 ** E-COMMERCE WEBSITE PROJECT **
 -------------------------------------------------------

-This is Team Project about Project Management (E-COMMERCE WEBSITE) where you found the product where you can easily buy grocery items/products.
-The main factor is that how team are works or collabs together with in the limited time periods.
+This is a Team Project about Project Management (E-COMMERCE WEBSITE) where you find the product where you can easily buy grocery items/products.
+The main factor is how the team works or collaborates within limited time periods.

 OVERVIEW:-